 If left unattended, varicose veins can lead to blood clots.
 Your doctor for varicose veins has several options for varicose vein treatments when natural options haven’t helped, such as:

-- Sclerotherapy uses a irritant solution to treat smaller veins and spider veins.
-After this in-office treatment, your legs are wrapped in elastic bandaging to help with healing and decrease swelling.
+- Sclerotherapy uses an irritant solution to treat smaller veins and spider veins.
+After this in-office treatment, your legs are wrapped in elastic bandaging to help heal and decrease swelling.
 You may need additional treatments in four to six weeks.

-- Laser treatments rely on applied light energy to specifically target vessels and makes small varicose veins fade without cutting or injecting chemicals.
+- Laser treatments rely on applied light energy to specifically target vessels and make small varicose veins fade without cutting or injecting chemicals.